tutorials

 Let’s get into how to build a custom CMS for your blog.

-The first step is to create a Baserow account in either the self-hosted or hosted baserow.io SaaS versions.
+The first step is to create a Baserow account.
+(Both Baserow Self-Hosted and Baserow Cloud will work.)
 After logging in to Baserow, you’ll see the Dashboard page, which gives you a snapshot of all your workspaces and databases.

 Click the ‘+ Create workspace’ button to create your workspace within which you can store multiple databases: